The Best Handyman Insurance Companies

 Insurance companies take various approaches to claim handling, including digital and phone-based solutions.
 Next’s claim submission system combines the two, resulting in an effective and easy-to-navigate claims submissions process.
 Claims are first submitted online via Next’s portal, and are followed by a phone call with a Next representative, which gives you the chance to ask questions, highlight details of your claim, and decide on next steps with the help of a professional.

-Founded in 2015, Next Insurance is still a young company when compared to some of its competitors.
-Despite this, Next has garnered a strong reputation among its customers and has been rated “Excellent” by credit rating agency AM Best.
+Founded in 2016, ERGO Next is still a young company when compared to some of its competitors.
+Despite this, it has garnered a strong reputation among customers and, following its acquisition by ERGO Group (Munich Re) in 2025, was rated A+ (Superior) by credit rating agency AM Best.
+ERGO Next holds an A+ rating with the BBB with a 4.24 out of 5 star rating.
+The company also has an excellent Trustpilot rating of 4.5 out of 5 stars.

 To summarize, the company’s emphasis on small business insurance, custom policy packages for handymen, fantastic online experience, and excellent reputation make it our top choice for best overall handyman insurance.